dimstim/dimstim/README.md

 Right now, dimstim requires a specific revision of VisionEgg, rev 1413, in order to run properly.
 This is due to a switch to using pyglet for window initialization and positioning.
-You can get [http://github.com/visionegg/visionegg/tarball/tags/svn/r1413](VisionEgg rev 1413
+You can get it at [http://github.com/visionegg/visionegg/tarball/tags/svn/r1413](VisionEgg rev 1413 here).
-here).

 If you want to use a Data Translations board for digital output, you'll need to have DT's Open